dyne/dowse/README.txt

 6- Deactivate the DHCP service (Automatic IP configuration) on any other object on the network, typically your ADSL router.

+If all went well now one should be able to connect any device to the internet as you did before, but now all the traffic is passing via Dowse's transparent proxy configuration, which weeds out adverts and takes care of browser's privacy.

+To make sure that dowse is started at every boot, just add it to the /etc/rc.local file, in our example that would be the line:

+ /usr/src/dowse/dowse start

 * Recommended